broadinstitute/sherlock/docs/CiRuns and CiIdentifiers.md

 A CiRun can only be created or updated via a PUT to `/api/ci-runs/v3` -- it edits the existing CiRun with new status info if it exists, or creates it if it doesn't.

 GitHub obviously won't conform to our input spec, and we don't want to expose Sherlock endpoints directly to the open internet either (it's behind Identity-Aware Proxy), so that's where the [sherlock-webhook-proxy](../sherlock-webhook-proxy) comes in.
-It's a cloud function that eats GitHub webhook payloads, validates them, massages the JSON, and then lobs them to Sherlock's `/api/ci-runs/v3` will basic IAP auth.
+It's a cloud function that eats GitHub webhook payloads, validates them, massages the JSON, and then lobs them to Sherlock's `/api/ci-runs/v3` with basic IAP auth.

 The last piece here is that we need to roll out an appropriate webhook config to a _ton_ of repos.
 [Terraform to the rescue.](https://github.com/broadinstitute/terraform-ap-deployments/blob/master/github/webhook.tf)